biotite-dev/biotite/doc/tutorial/sequence.rst

 When indexing an `AnnotatedSequence` with a slice, the index is applied to the `Annotation` and the `Sequence`.
-While the `Annotation` handles the index as shown before, the `Sequence` is indexed is based on the sequence start value.
+While the `Annotation` handles the index as shown before, the `Sequence` is indexed, based on the sequence start value.

 .. code-block:: python